wendikristine/documentation-template/doc-template.md

 - On the top right of the screen, click the `Fork` button, then choose the organization or location where you would like the repository to be forked.

 After the repository has been forked, you are ready to move to the GitBook setup.

+> You may also choose to clone the project, but forking allows you to merge updates to the documentation when new content is added.

 <br>